Ken Westerfield: The Canadian Open Frisbee Championships and the beginning of flying disc sports

 In 1974, Westerfield and Kenner approached Molson Breweries with the idea of performing Frisbee shows at basketball halftimes in Canadian universities as the Molson Frisbee Team.
 Always looking for unique ways to get into the university market, they accepted their proposal and were more than impressed with the results.
-The next year, Molson's up the promotional fee and used their show exclusively to introduce a new brand of beer called Molson Diamond.
+The following year, Molson's up the promotional fee and used their show exclusively to introduce a new brand of beer called Molson Diamond.

-In 1975, with Molson's sponsorship, Westerfield and Kenner moved the Canadian Open Frisbee Championships, from the Canadian National Exhibition to Toronto Islands.
+In 1975, with Molson's sponsorship, Westerfield and Kenner moved the Canadian Open Frisbee Championships from the Canadian National Exhibition to Toronto Islands.
 Molson's would continue to sponsor their Frisbee shows and events for several years.
 Along with promoting Molson products, this would help Westerfield and Kenner to promote their new sport everywhere.

 Competitive years in disc sports, 1974-79

 Frisbee (disc) tournaments were beginning to attract excellent disc competitors from everywhere.
-What was once a top selling toy from Wham-O, was becoming a serious competitive sport.
-Being 27 years old in 1974 (the first year of disc freestyle and over-all competitions) Westerfield's competitive participation only spanned five years, but in that short time had wins in every disc sport.
+What was once a top-selling toy from Wham-O, was becoming a serious competitive sport.
+Being 27 years old in 1974 (the first year of disc freestyle and overall competitions) Westerfield's competitive participation only spanned five years, but in that short time had wins in every disc sport.
 What attracted Westerfield to playing with a Frisbee and developing his freestyle play in the sixties, is that he found that it didn't have to be competitive to be athletically challenging.
-Westerfield co-created and won the first freestyle competition and between 1976 and 1978 competing in North American Series (NAS) competitions to qualify for competing in the annual World Frisbee Championships (WFC), won six U.S. national freestyle titles including both 1976 Eastern and Western national freestyle titles and appeared in fifteen additional freestyle finals.
-When other sports like disc golf, ultimate, double disc court and over-all events were introduced to the Frisbee scene in the early 1970s, Westerfield quickly excelled in these new events because many of the skills involved in these new disc sports were skills that would transfer from his freestyle play.
+Westerfield co-created and won the first freestyle competition and between 1976 and 1978 competed in North American Series (NAS) competitions to qualify for competing in the annual World Frisbee Championships (WFC), won six U.S. national freestyle titles including both 1976 Eastern and Western national freestyle titles and appeared in fifteen additional freestyle finals.
+When other sports like disc golf, ultimate, double disc court, and overall events were introduced to the Frisbee scene in the early 1970s, Westerfield quickly excelled in these new events because many of the skills involved in these new disc sports were skills that would transfer from his freestyle play.
 Westerfield having a dual Canadian/U.S. legal living status, considering Toronto to be his home, always competed for Canada at U.S. and World competitions.

-In 1975, at the Canadian Open Frisbee Championships in Toronto, Westerfield set the MTA (maximum time aloft) world record with a sidearm throw of 15 seconds, using a Super Pro Model Frisbee, beating the old record of 11 seconds.
-Also in 1975, Westerfield invented a new freestyle move called "body-roll," (rolling the disc across outstretched arms and chest, or back), then presented the move in a freestyle event at a national tournament in Rochester, NY called the AFDO, (American Flying Disc Open).
-The hottest move of the day was called the, "Canadian mind blower".
+In 1975, at the Canadian Open Frisbee Championships in Toronto, Westerfield set the maximum time aloft (MTA) world record with a sidearm throw of 15 seconds, using a Super Pro Model Frisbee, beating the old record of 11 seconds.
+Also in 1975, Westerfield invented a new freestyle move called "body-roll," (rolling the disc across outstretched arms and chest, or back), then presented the move in a freestyle event at a national tournament in Rochester, NY called the American Flying Disc Open, (AFDO).
+The hottest move of the day was called the "Canadian mind blower".
 Westerfield would roll the Frisbee across outstretched arms and chest, to outstretched arms across the back (front to back-roll).
 Today body-rolls (rolls) are an integral part of every freestyle routine.